shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     will need to be the designated user account, with appropriate permissions, that will control the sync updates.
-Note that the user should not be your personal user account, as the bridge will ignore and not sync to ShotGrid any events triggered in Jira by that user.
-This ensures that the bridge will not end up in a "ping pong" state, where it bounces the same event back-and-forth between Jira and ShotGrid.
+Note that the user should not be your personal user account, as the bridge will ignore and not sync to Flow Production Tracking any events triggered in Jira by that user.
+This ensures that the bridge will not end up in a "ping pong" state, where it bounces the same event back-and-forth between Jira and Flow Production Tracking.
 As such, you will need to create a dedicated user account in Jira for use with the bridge.

 shotgunEvents
 =============
-Details for configuring the ShotGrid Event Daemon are available on the `shotgunEvents wiki <https://github.com/shotgunsoftware/shotgunEvents/wiki>`_
+Details for configuring the Flow Production Tracking Event Daemon are available on the `shotgunEvents wiki <https://github.com/shotgunsoftware/shotgunEvents/wiki>`_

 Installing Required Modules